lavrovd/cef-test/README.md

 ## Setting it up
-You need to download and extract the CEF binaries and set it up so that it creates an xcode project file that is referred by the `qwedf.xcodeproj`.
+You need to download and extract the CEF binaries and set it up so that it creates an xcode project file that is referred by the `testapp.xcodeproj`.
 It was tested to work with `cef_binary_86.0.21+g6a2c8e7+chromium-86.0.4240.183_macosx64.tar.bz2`.

 1. Download the CEF binaries